-There’s only one weekend left for our Maple Sugaring Weekends here at the Inn.
+Intrigued?
+We offer Maple Sugaring Weekend packages here at the Inn.
 Get two nights lodging, dinner one night in the Woodstock Station, and admission to the Maple Experience at the Rocks Estate starting at just $172 per person, double occupancy.
-Book today – the season’s almost over!
+Book today!